‘Do you think you will see them in your dreams?’

 And then there is the ‘definitely further adventures’ possibility – we don’t see Avon actually die.
 There are questions as to whether the others actually die too.
 Orac and Servalan are still around.
 There’s enough there to set up a fifth series.

-‘Blake’ to me is a standalone episode where a new era of adventures could either happen or not.
+For me, ‘Blake’ is a standalone episode where a new era of adventures could either happen or not.
 It’s almost like a pilot for a potential new series, set largely on a new planet, with a new set of immediate challenges, and long term goals to focus on.
 It sits slightly apart from the final scene, which feels like it’s own entity.
 Blake dies, Arlen makes her move, and things just…happen, and then it’s done.

 Looking that the endings of these shows, I’m drawn to the fact that it’s not all about the final scene, but it’s all about what happens before.